sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Billi-release.sh script

-This script can build the installer from source and change the embedded release image URL and OCP version in the openshift-install binary.
+This script builds the openshift installer from source and changes the embedded release image URL and OCP version in the resulting `openshift-install` binary.

-For this script to work, install the following.
+For this script to work, first install the following packages:

 ```
 sudo yum install golang git make zip`